Snooker: How do you play it and how do you bet on it

 The history of snooker: from the fascination of colonists - to a legitimate sports discipline

-The game is played in 15 red and six colored balls.
-Initially, there were only four colored balls, but after 1890, and up to today - six colored balls.
+The game is played in 15 red and six coloured balls.
+Initially, there were only four coloured balls, but after 1890, and up to today - six coloured balls.
 The snooker rules were officially enshrined in 1919, and the first world championships were held in the 1920s.

 The match consists of a certain number of frames, like bowling.
 Depending on the status and stage of the tournament, to win the player must win from 4 ("best of seven") to 18 frames ("best of 35").
 Within one frame, the perfect result is the "maximum break" - a situation in which the snooker player in perfect sequence pockets all the balls in one turn and scores 147 points.